Shanks and Anderson-type acceleration techniques for systems of nonlinear equations: Possible uses of acceleration strategies

 \subsection{Restarted method}

-In this metodology, a certain number of basic iterates are produced, an extrapolation strategy is then applied to them, and the basic iterations are {\it restarted} from the extrapolated vector obtained; see Algorithm~\ref{RMtable}.
+In this methodology, already described, for example, in \cite{cb1,soft,gek}, a certain number of Picard's iterates are produced, an extrapolation strategy is then applied to them, and the Picard's iterates are {\it restarted} from the extrapolated vector; see Algorithm~\ref{RMtable}.
 The sequence of the successive extrapolated terms will be denoted by $(\mathbf{x}_j)$.

 2mm

 2mm

 Observe that $\ell_k=k+2$ if we use \eqref{st} or \eqref{eq:beta_expression}, and $\ell_k=2k+1$ if we use \eqref{eq:topological_extrapolated} or \eqref{eq:topological_extrapolated_beta_new}.
 In the particular case of \eqref{eq:beta_expression}, we have